How to Use a Wringer Washing Machine

 My second washer is a 1945 (?) model, and hasn't had nearly as many wash loads through it.
 It has some design differences, but performs similarly to the first.
 It is the same machine my grandmother and mother sometimes used, and now it is my turn.

-I will share with you some of the knowledge and tricks I have learned (mostly the hard way) for using a wringer washing machine, after I moved into a thoroughly hands-on, rural lifestyle a year-and-a-half ago.
+I will share with you some of the knowledge and tricks I have learned (mostly the hard way) for using a wringer washing machine, after I moved into a thoroughly hands-on, rural lifestyle in 2010.

 What to Expect